hubertrybka/profis/README.md

 For more info about the bayesian optimization process and the choice of non-default parameters refer to [bayesian-optimization README](https://github.com/bayesian-optimization/BayesianOptimization).

-In the directory of the saved SVC model, a new 'latent_vectors' directory will be created, containing the following
+In the directory of trained QSAR model, a new 'latent_vectors' directory will be created, containing the following
 files:

 * latent_vectors.csv - latent vectors identified by the search